ftsrg/viewmodel/README.md

     ./eclipse -benchmarks <CONFIGURATION FILE>.json -vmargs -Xmx15g

+By default, the benchmark configurations `d_batch.json`, `d_NN.json` (`NN` = `01`..`15`), `vs_batch.json` and `d_NN.json` will output benchmarks results to `/mnt/results`.
+This enables mounting a shared filesystem at that path to collects logs from multiple machines.

 For running the benchmarks in Amazon EC2 (we used `m5.xlarge` instances with Amazon Linux AMI 2017.09.1), some utility scripts are provided in `/benchmarks/scripts` which aid in setting up the measurement environment.

+For trying out the benchmarking environment in a more limited environment, you can use the `short.json` configuration, which does not depend on a mounted shared filesystem, and runs only a few experiments.

+The R Markdown files `benchmarks/R/viewmodel-data-analysis/viewmodel-data-analysis-results.Rmd` and `benchmarks/R/viewmodel-data-analysis/viewmodel-data-analysis-results-short.Rmd` may be knitted to generate reports from the `full_log.csv` and `short_log.csv` files, respectively.

 ## Developers' Guide